Kyriosity/read-write/README+/software/design/drive/README.md

 ## Filter out...

-For any particular application, some drives will drop out themselves (like UX for DB), but not all the remaining combinations shall drive and some may be detrimental.
+For any particular application, some drives will drop out themselves (like UX for DB), but not all the remaining combinations will drive, and some may be detrimental.

 For example, Development Driven/Crippled Design from the gross use of _Test Driven Development_.